lukemelas/unsupervised-image-segmentation/README.md

 ```bash
 PYTHONPATH=. python optimization/main.py data_gen/generator=bigbigan name=NAME
 ```
+This should take less than 5 minutes to run.
 The output will be saved in `outputs/optimization/fixed-BigBiGAN-NAME/DATE/`, with the final checkpoint in `latest.pth`.

 **Segmentation with precomputed generations**